AUSTRALIAN MADE

 Eye infections in dogs can be messy, painful and uncomfortable.
 When cleaning their eyes, make sure that your hands and tools are clean and sterile and be careful when applying anything around the eye area.
 If required, gently place your finger under the lower eyelid and slightly pull to apply eye drops.

-2. Rinse eye area
+2. Rinse the eye area

 3. Remove the hair

-4. Apply compress
+4. Apply a warm compress

 Dripping antibiotic drops to eyes of dog